clanner/simcitybuildit/README.md

 # network protocol

  * SimcityBuildit confusingly uses http over port 443.
- * *todo* figure out how the base url is determined.
- * The base url is: http://<varyingip>:443/simcity/
+ * The base url is: http://live.simcitybuildit.com:443/simcity/
  * requests are either with POST or GET

 requests used: